jensoncs/go-zero-to-hero/README.md

   ```
   ## Exported names

-  Varibales starting with capital letters are exported variable in a package.
+  Variables starting with capital letters are exported variable in a package.

   Eg: math.Pi